ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ## Session Vault Service Mock Factory

+Eventually, we will want to use this service in other modules.
+In order to maintain isolation in those other modules, this also means that we will need to be able to easily mock this service.
+One easy to use method to do this is to create a mock factory side-by-side with the service.

 Add a `src/app/core/session-vault/session-vault.service.mock.ts` file and inside of it create a factory used to build mock `SessionVaultService` objects for testing.

 ```typescript